The History and Origin of Cake Pulls

-A true New Orleans wedding tradition is that of the cake pull.
-Cake pulls can be traced back to the Victorian Era tradition of “ribbon pulling.”
+Cake pulls can be traced back to England and the bride sewing charms into her dress for some of her guests.
+Moving into the Victorian Era, (you know we love Queen Victoria wedding lore) the tradition of “ribbon pulling” evolved.
 Ribbon pulling consisted of a bride placing a charm at the end of a ribbon and having the ribbons placed in her wedding cake.
 Each charm represented the good luck and good fortune that the bride wished on all of her friends.

 According to a post by local bakery Gambino’s, cake pulls in New Orleans date back well over 75 years and are thought to have been popularized by Henry C. “Mack” McKenzie, the founder of New Orleans favorite McKenzie’s Bakery.